susom/tide/README.md

             4. Click on the publish repository
             5. A new window will appear
                1. Select GitHub.com
-               2. Name : name of the repo
+               2. Name: name of the repo
                3. Description: Description of the repo
                4. if you want to keep repo private on github you can check the "Keep this code private" option
                5. Select org, if any